Bedtime Makeup Removal Routine

 Today, we’re talking about taking it all off at night.
-I mean makeup, of course!
+We mean makeup, of course!
 A clean, fresh face is important to allow skin to repair and rejuvenate while you sleep, to protect your skin from environmental damage and to prevent clogged pores.
 Make sure your face gets its beauty rest with my expert tips on makeup removal:

 Many people start their bedtime skincare routine with a cleanser.
 What they don’t know is that they may be redistributing makeup and dirt into open pores.
 Start with a makeup wipe, a cleansing oil or, even, wiping the face with water, which will clean and emulsify impurities and dissolve makeup before you use cleanser.